Sukhyang jeon: Texts

 There are numerous extant versions of Sukhyang jeon, including a handwritten manuscript in Korean, a woodblock print edition in Korean made in Seoul, a handwritten manuscript in classical Chinese, an edition printed with movable type in Korean, a Japanese translation, as well as an edition stored in Japan.
 A total of 56 extant copies currently exist, implying the great popularity of Sukhyang jeon.
 In general, there are no great differences in terms of content between the editions, and it is presumed that the original version was written in Korean.

+English translation: Sukhyang's Tale & Sugyong's Tale: Two Romantic Novels from Old Korea.
+Translated by Sohn Tae-soo, Won-Chung Kim and Christopher Merrill.
+Homa & Sekey Books, 2023.